 Yesterday I felt nostalgic and decided to write you this letter.
 In doing that, at least for the next 10 minutes, we will walk side by side while following my thoughts.

-We say “My head hurts, my hand hurts”.
-We say, “I made a thought.”
+We say: “My head hurts, my hand hurts.”
+We say: “I made a thought.”
 Who is the one that made that thought, that has his own hands, feet, heart, and brain?
 I AM!
-And exactly who is the one that declares “I AM”?
+And precisely who is the one that declares “I AM”?

-Yesterday night in my dream I was holding a lotus-shaped glass jar in my hand that had a little rose inside and gave it to a girl I knew.
-I called her today and she told me that for the past two months she participates in a Buddhist group.
-What the hell happened?
+Yesterday night in my dream, I was holding a lotus-shaped glass jar in my hand that had a little rose inside and gave it to a girl I knew.
+I called her today, and she told me that for the past two months, she participates in a Buddhist group.
+What did the hell happen?
 How did it happen?
 How many of our functions we are not aware of?
 Aren’t those ours as well?

-A long time ago, a member of my family, saw in her dream my deceased mother-in-law who told her to pass on to my wife the following message: “The ascension has taken place.”
-These days, in a book of a visionary writer, I was reading about the term “ascension”.
+A long time ago, a member of my family, saw in her dream my deceased mother-in-law, who told her to pass on to my wife the following message: “The ascension has taken place.”
+These days, in a book by a visionary writer, I was reading about the term “ascension.”
 My conclusion again has a “no” inside it.
 I do not know what’s going on!
 But as a reasonable creature, I owe it to the whole lot that characterizes the human being, to add many unknown qualities and possibilities.

 Nonetheless, I, the Trismegistus, will choose what I like.
 What does it matter if Socrates was talking about the “demon”?
 I do not understand it, so I reject it.
 What I understand is wise, the rest is nonsense.
 So are all the quotes by Homer, by Young, by the Buddha and by all others who for me combine wisdom with absurdity at the same time in their words.

 However, there are many times I’m looking for the lost link between the infinite and the unalterable universe within me.
-There is, I know it and I try to make it tangible.
+There is, I know it, and I try to make it tangible.
 The bad thing is that I have been identified with my inferior logic, which, of course, for survival reasons has cut off all that it is not entirely reasonable.
-This type of logic, of course, does not impose itself in the breathing nor the blood procedures or so many other body functions because we would not exist.
-The driver in the human machine is neither the logic nor the brain.
+This type of reasoning, of course, does not impose itself on the breathing nor the blood procedures or so many other body functions because we would not exist.
+The driver in the human-machine is neither the logic nor the brain.
 A ghost is roaming inside us and keeps the engine running.
 And this is how it should be done.

 Before I finish my letter, let me tell you something cute.
 My nephew wanted to change his computer.
 When he made the change, I asked him why he was transferring in the new one all the information that was stored in the old one.
 He turned to me and said: “This info is my computer.
 The hardware is just a bunch of iron parts”.

-I might have tired you and I need to close this letter.
+You might have been tired, and I need to close this letter.
 I’m sure you have a question that I did not answer.
 I want you to do me a favor.
 Submit it to yourself with sincerity and clarity.
 One of the following few nights, in your sleep, you will see a dream.
 I have already set up the dream catcher.
 Write your dream down and come to discuss it with me.

 Have a good night,